spike-project/spike/README.md

 ### How do I get set up? ###
 The program is in python 2.7.

-A good documentation is lacking !! look at the examples files (eg_*.py) and at configuration files (*.mscf) they contain valuable examples and some documentation.
+look at the examples files (eg_*.py) and at configuration files (*.mscf) they contain valuable examples and some documentation.
+A more complete documentation is available at [extensive documentation]('_build/html/index.html').

 SPIKE requires the following libraries :
 * numpy